If you're considering a power inverter for home usage then you've come to the right place!

 2. High-Quality Electrical Output and Parallel Capability

 The technology employed in the use of generators allows them to give a power output that is on par with necessary housing requirements.
-Inverters can also be combined with other inverters should added power be necessary.
-This is because inverters are capable of parallel connections, allowing you to use two lightweight and small inverters instead of bulky generators for all types of applications, be it for outdoor or home use.
+Inverters can also be combined with other power inverters should added power be necessary.
+This is because power inverters are capable of parallel connections, allowing you to use two lightweight and small power inverters instead of bulky generators for all types of applications, be it for outdoor or home use.

+If you're planning on using a power inverter for home usage maintenance is more important than ever for the fact of safety.
 Classic generators usually have to be maintained periodically to ensure electrical output is kept at an optimal level.
 Apart from a checkup, it is also necessary to replace oil or fuel every 200 hours worth of use.
 Unlike generators that require frequent maintenance, all inverters require is a yearly battery inspection.

 1. AC waveform